 When purchasing at local stores and roadside stands, look for firewood that is heat treated.

-- Burn all wood on-site and do not take firewood home or to your next destination.
+Do not leave firewood for other campers.
+Burn all wood on-site; do not take it home or to your next destination.

 For day trips that include a cookout, bring charcoal or a cookstove instead of firewood.